Mason Massey

 William Mason Massey IV (born January 24, 1997) is an American professional stock car racing driver.
-He last competed part-time in the NASCAR Xfinity Series, driving the No. 45 Chevrolet Camaro SS for Alpha Prime Racing and part-time in the NASCAR Craftsman Truck Series, driving the No. 20 Chevrolet Silverado RST for Young's Motorsports.
+He currently competes-full time in the ARCA Menards Series West, driving the No. 19 Chevrolet for Bill McAnally Racing, and part-time in the NASCAR Craftsman Truck Series, driving the No. 20 Chevrolet Silverado RST for McAnally–Hilgemann Racing.
+He has previously competed in the NASCAR Xfinity Series.

 Massey has recorded over 200 feature wins, eleven championships, and ten track records across multiple classes.

 Racing career

 K&N Pro Series East

 Massey competed in two NASCAR K&N Pro Series East races in 2014 for DRIVE Technology.